BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson11.md

 %}

 {% include callouts/note.html
-	bodyText='Bitcoin addresses are usually encoded as <a href="https://en.wikipedia.org/wiki/Base58" target="_blank" rel="noopener noreferrer">base58 </a> which is similar to Base64 but has been modified to avoid both non-alphanumeric characters and letters which might look ambiguous when printed.
+	bodyText="Bitcoin addresses are usually encoded as <a href='https://en.wikipedia.org/wiki/Base58' target='_blank' rel='noopener noreferrer'>base58 </a> which is similar to Base64 but has been modified to avoid both non-alphanumeric characters and letters which might look ambiguous when printed.
 This was done to help prevent human error when copying the data.
-In base58 the following similar-looking letters have been removed such as 0 (zero), O (capital o), I (capital i) and l (lower case L) and the symbols “+” &amp; “/”.
-The remaining characters are, 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz.'
+In base58 the following similar-looking letters have been removed such as 0 (zero), O (capital o), I (capital i) and l (lower case L) and the symbols '+' &amp; '/'.
+The remaining characters are, 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz."
 %}

 <h3>ADDRESS TYPES AND CHECK ENCODING</h3>